PI Angela Douglas,

 This exhibition is now on permanent display at the University of Cornell.

-The photographic contributions to the exhibition will be on permanent display at the Christian Albrechts University in Kiel, Germany, with the opening event on 2nd May 2017.
+The exhibition are also on permanent display at the Christian Albrechts University in Kiel, Germany, with the opening event on 2nd May 2017.
 This initiative has been made possible by the DFG-funded Collaborative Research Center “Origin and Function of Metaorganisms”, and we thank Professor Thomas Bosch and colleagues at the DFG-CRC for their support.

 2. Drosophilid identification workshops